Skip to main content

 2. The degree to which the proposed sabbatical supports department goals, the individual’s goals, and professional development.

-3. The degree to which the proposed sabbatical supports the mission, and values of the college.
+3. The degree to which the proposed sabbatical supports the college’s mission and values.

 4. The degree to which the proposed sabbatical promises to improve teaching and learning at the college.